 Before getting started on your string art…

 Before getting starting, you need to decide on what you’ll use for your backdrop.
 I used a piece of stained wood from my dad’s scrap wood stash.
 I sanded down the rough edges and polished it up.
-Then I stained it using English Chestnut and three coats of polyurethane.
+Then I stained it using

 If you don’t want to put the effort into staining and finishing a piece of wood, you can use a piece of cork.